SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/DIS_menu.md

 C# helper classes are automatically added or updated each time you switch from an XML editor tab to a C# editor tab (or vice versa).
 If, however, you want to force an ad hoc update of all C# helper classes, you can select *Protocol \> Generate QAction Helper Code*.

-## Protocol \> Convert to Solution...
+## Protocol \> Convert to Solution

 If you want to convert the standalone protocol XML file you opened in the XML editor to a protocol solution, select *Protocol \> Convert to Solution...*

-## Check for updates...
+## Check for updates

 > [!IMPORTANT]
-> This feature has been removed from DIS v3.0 onwards as DIS is now available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=skyline-communications.DataMinerIntegrationStudio).
+> This feature has been removed from DIS v3.0 onwards.
+DIS is now available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=skyline-communications.DataMinerIntegrationStudio).

 If you click *Check for updates…*, the *DIS Update* dialog box will appear.
 This dialog box will indicate whether or not a new DIS version is available.